isabella232/advertising-cloud.en/help/user-guide/planning/targeting/retargeting/segment-management.md

 # Segment Management {#segment-management}

-Once you've [created retargeting pixels](retargeting-pixel-setup.md), manage your segments in the Tools> Segments section as well. &nbsp;This section&nbsp;allows you to quickly view the segments associated with a specific advertiser, confirm their status and monitor user counts. &nbsp;You can:
+Once you've [created retargeting pixels](retargeting-pixel-setup.md), manage your segments in the Tools> Segments section as well.
+This section allows you to quickly view the segments associated with a specific advertiser, confirm their status and monitor user counts.
+You can:

 * Group segments by advertiser
 * Filter by advertiser